jliukai/Dialogflow-V2-template-menu-2-levels/README.md

 for example, you want to create a chatbot for your insurance company. the navigation menu looks like this:

- -welcome
+ - welcome
- -policy
+ - policy
- --home policy
+   - home policy
- --travel policy
+   - travel policy
- --life policy
+   - life policy
- -about us
+ - about us

 The 1st level is policy, and the "follow-up" level is the 2nd level.
 In the Dialogflow Agent, you see that I do not use followups.
 Instead, the "policy" intent uses slot-filling to get the policyType(home, travel, life) parameter, send it to the webhook fulfillment, and the code writes a followupEvent to run the other intents.
 The user can say "hi", "my policy", "about us", "travel policy"... at anytime.